 4. Remember the "Not Canter"?

 It was time for a few canter strides.
-The excitement built again: at the first ask, she started becoming bouncy bouncy and lost the rhythm in her jog.
-This was the perfect moment for the “not canter“.
+The excitement built again: at the first ask, she started becoming bouncy bouncy and lost the rhythm in her trot.
+This was the perfect moment for the "not canter".
 I very gently asked for the canter, and when she became even more stiff and short-strided, I backed off.
 A few strides later I asked again.
 She broke into a lurching three-beat and broke stride shortly afterward.

 5. Keep looking for "looseness"